Genia888/holbertonschool-simple_shell/README.md

 ## Description
 This project is a simple UNIX command interpreter shell implementation in C. The shell is designed to mimic basic functionalities of the standard shell ``/bin/sh``, including command execution, handling arguments, and managing the environment.

+## Learning Objectives

+By completing this project, you will understand:
+# General Concepts
+The history of UNIX and its creators
+How a shell works internally
+Process management in UNIX systems
+The difference between functions and system calls Environment manipulation
+Program execution mechanisms

+# Technical Skills
+Creating and managing processes
+Using system calls like ``execve``, ``fork``, ``wait`` Handling process IDs (PID and PPID)
+Working with the PATH environment variable Implementing basic shell features
+Managing end-of-file (EOF) conditions

 ## Allowed Functions and System Calls
 - All standard functions from ``string.h``
 - ``access``, ``chdir``, ``close``, ``execve``, ``exit``, ``_exit``, ``fflush``, ``fork``, ``free``, ``getcwd``, ``getline``, ``getpid``, ``isatty``, ``kill``, ``malloc``, ``open``, ``opendir``, ``perror``, ``printf``, ``fprintf``, ``read``, ``readdir``, ``signal``, ``stat``, ``strtok``, ``wait``, ``write``.